Open Access Theses

 Consider the following publisher policy examples:

-Elsevier’s policy on prior publication confirms that they do not consider online publication of an academic thesis as prior publication.
-Like preprints, they are considered prior uses of a work that can be considered for publication.
-They note, however, that Lancet journals, Cell Press journals, and some society-owned journals have their own policies on prior publication that can be found on the journal homepages.
+According to their prior publication policy, Elsevier do not consider online theses to be prior publications.
+Like preprints, they are seen as prior uses of a work suitable for submission.
+They note, however, that Lancet journals, Cell Press journals, and some society-owned journals may have differing policies.

 Likewise, Springer’s journal author FAQ states: “Springer will consider submissions containing material that has previously formed part of a PhD or other academic thesis including those that have been made publicly available according to the requirements of the institution awarding the qualification.”
-Other Springer Nature imprints have similar policies, confirming that theses are not considered prior (or duplicate) publication – see BMC, SpringerOpen, Palgrave, and Nature.
+Other Springer Nature imprints have similar policies, affirming that theses are not prior publications.
+See, for example, BMC, SpringerOpen, Palgrave, and Nature policies.

-Sage’s prior publication guidelines follow COPE guidelines and states: “Excerpts or material from your dissertation that have not been through peer review will generally be eligible for publication.”
+Sage’s prior publication guidelines follow COPE guidelines and state: “Excerpts or material from your dissertation that have not been through peer review will generally be eligible for publication.”

 Taylor & Francis’s Editorial Policies state that the publisher supports “the need for authors to share early versions of their work.”
-Although the policy does not mention theses or dissertations specifically, preprints and other Author’s Original Manuscript versions can be shared anywhere, without embargo.
+The policy does not mention theses specifically, although they would appear to fulfil T&F's definition of Author’s Original Manuscript.
+Preprints and other Author's Original Manuscript versions can be shared anywhere, without embargo.

-Although Wiley’s overarching policies do not mention theses, their Preprints Policy confirms that the publisher will consider submissions already available online as preprints, and allows submitted manuscripts to be shared to preprint servers at any time.
-Individual journals’ author guidelines often confirm that theses do not count as prior publications.
-For example, “Articles submitted to Journal of Anatomy are done so on the following conditions: that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis)” (Journal of Anatomy Author Guidelines).
+Wiley's Ethics Guidelines confirm that theses available in institutional repositories do not constitute "duplicate or redundant publication."
+This reflects Wiley's Preprints Policy, which allows the submission of preprints available online.
+Wiley journals’ author guidelines often confirm that theses do not count as prior publications.
+For example: “Articles submitted to Journal of Anatomy are done so on the following conditions: that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis)” (Journal of Anatomy Author Guidelines).

-Major academic book publishers differ in their approaches to publishing monographs based on theses, but most are happy to consider book proposals based on theses that are available online.
-Some publishers have strong statements clarifying that open access theses do not present barriers to publication, while others consider matters on a case-by-case basis.
+• Academic book publishers differ in their approaches to publishing monographs based on theses.
+Most, however, are happy to consider book proposals based on theses in institutional repositories.
+Some publishers have clearly stated that open access theses do not present barriers to publication.
+Others consider matters on a case-by-case basis.

 Palgrave Macmillan, for example, provides the following advice on their Early Career Researcher Hub: “Palgrave Macmillan will consider submissions containing material that has previously formed part of a PhD or other academic thesis including those that have been made publicly available according to the requirements of the institution awarding the qualification.
 Prospective authors should bear in mind that every PhD thesis will need to undergo rigorous revision in order to be published as a monograph with our press.”

-Likewise, Cambridge University Press considers theses and dissertations to be preprints, as covered by their Green Open Access Policy.
-If a monograph is based on a thesis, the policy supports that thesis being shared in full, at any time, under any licence (including a Creative Commons licence).
+Likewise, Cambridge University Press considers theses and dissertations to be preprints.
+As noted in their Green Open Access Policy, preprints and theses can be shared at any time in an institutional repository.
+So if a book is based on a thesis, the policy supports that thesis being open access, including under a Creative Commons licence.

-Some other major publishers, such as Routledge, do not have blanket statements of this kind, but consider requirements on a case-by-case basis.
-Such publishers will usually take into account university expectations around theses being made open access.
+Some other major publishers, such as Routledge, do not have policies of this kind, but consider requirements on a case-by-case basis.
+Such publishers will usually take into account university open access requirements.

-Be aware that some publishers who do not accept open-access theses for consideration as monographs may also ask the author to assign rights that the author does not have, such as requiring the author to assign exclusive rights for all time.
-Embargoes are only for a limited period, after which the University will exercise its right to make the thesis available; this right cannot be removed by the author and thus cannot be assigned in a publication contract.
+Be aware that some publishers who do not accept monograph submissions based on open-access theses for may ask the author to assign rights that the author does not have, such as requiring the author to assign exclusive rights for all time.
+Embargoes are only for a limited period, after which the University will exercise its right to make the thesis available.
+This right cannot be removed by the author and thus cannot be assigned in a publication contract.
 Some publishers go further, for example requiring that the material has not and never will be used for academic assessment, which means that they cannot consider material such as a thesis that was used in award of a degree.

 1. Choose a Creative Commons licence that would be suitable for your thesis.
 See “Selecting a licence for your work” on our Copyright website for guidance.

-2. Receive written permission from your thesis supervisor to apply the chosen Creative Commons licence.
+2. Receive written permission from your thesis supervisor to apply the chosen licence.

-3. Email minerva-access@unimelb.edu.au to request your chosen Creative Commons licence be applied to your thesis, attaching the supervisor’s permission.
+3. Email minerva-access@unimelb.edu.au to request your chosen Creative Commons licence be applied to your thesis.
+Attach your supervisor’s written permission.

 Note that if your thesis includes publications, you may be restricted in what licence can be applied.
 Consult your publishing agreement or your publisher’s website for more information.
 For further advice, contact the University’s Copyright Office.

-At the University of Melbourne, it is a requirement of all PhD, Doctorate, and Masters Research candidates that their final thesis is made open access in Minerva Access, unless exceptional circumstances mean that an embargo or ongoing access restrictions are required.
+• The University of Melbourne requires all PhD, Doctorate, and Masters Research candidates to make their final thesis open access in Minerva Access.
+Only in exceptional circumstances can full embargoes or ongoing access restrictions be applied.

-This requirement is outlined in the Graduate Research Training Policy (MPF1321) and the Intellectual Property Policy (MPF1320).
+This requirement is established in the Graduate Research Training Policy (MPF1321) and the Intellectual Property Policy (MPF1320).
 The latter policy reads:

 4.19.
 Student theses must be made openly available to the public through the University’s Institutional Digital Repository, unless otherwise agreed with the University (for example where an embargo has been approved by the University).
 The University is deemed to have been granted by the Student a non-exclusive, royalty free, world-wide and irrevocable licence to use and reproduce the Student theses for non-commercial educational, teaching and research purposes, including making the thesis available to the public through the University’s Institutional Repository.

-Students must retain all necessary rights to enable the University to publish and share the thesis and not grant exclusive copyright licence to a thesis to any other person or organisation.
+Students must retain all necessary rights to enable the University to publish and share the thesis.
+They must not grant exclusive copyright licence to a thesis to any other person or organisation.

 Likewise, our Principles for Open Access to Research Outputs at Melbourne states: